 Although there will undoubtedly be a number of new technology advances this year, 2016 will also be marked by the maturation of a number of older ‘inventions’.
 Lower costs and increased availability means that several technologies will reach the mass market, helping late adopters catch up.

 Expansion of Cloud usage

 Hosted software and services are already well established in most businesses – whether they realise it or not.
-Some estimates suggest that the average business already uses around 1100 Cloud applications.
+Some suggest that the average business already uses around 1100 Cloud applications.